beyond-iid-learning/beyond-iid-learning.github.io/content/faq.md

 ## I have a question — who should I contact?
 If your question concerns the exam, please get in touch with [Maximilian Mordig](http://www.is.mpg.de/person/mmordig).
-In case you have noticed an issue with the website (e.g., something is broken or not up-to-date), email [Timothy Gebhard](https://timothygebhard.com).
+In case you have noticed an issue with the website (e.g., something is broken or not up-to-date), email [Timothy Gebhard](https://timothygebhard.com) or create an issue on [GitHub](https://github.com/beyond-iid-learning/beyond-iid-learning.github.io).
 For other, more specific questions, please get in touch with [Michael Muehlebach](https://sites.google.com/view/mmuehlebach/).